Marvin Davis: 20th Century Fox and later career

-By 1985, Rich was in Switzerland during an indictment that was filed against him by the United States due to his violation of sanctions against his commodity trades with Iran.
+By 1985, Rich was in Switzerland; this was despite being under federal indictment in the United States for violating sanctions against his commodity trades with Iran.
 Marc Rich had arranged with Davis for Davis to buy out his interest in 20th Century Fox for $116 million.
 Davis sold this interest to Rupert Murdoch for $250 million in March 1984.
 Davis later backed out of a deal with Murdoch to purchase John Kluge's Metromedia television stations, which would form what is now the Fox network.
 Murdoch went alone and bought the studios, and later bought out Davis's remaining stake in 20th Century Fox for $325 million.
-Davis sold Pebble Beach to Japanese businessman Minoru Isutani for $841 million in 1990.
+Davis sold Pebble Beach Golf Links to Japanese businessman Minoru Isutani for $841 million in 1990.
 Winning a bidding war against the Sultan of Brunei, Hassanal Bolkiah, Davis bought the Beverly Hills Hotel for $135 million in 1986.
 Davis later sold the hotel to the sultan for a $65 million profit.

 In 1999, Davis attempted to build a stadium in Los Angeles to lure the National Football League to award the city an expansion franchise during a 20-year span (1995–2015) when the NFL was absent from Los Angeles.
 The expansion team ultimately went to Houston and became the Houston Texans, who began play in 2002.

 In later years, Davis was linked to takeover targets including Northwest Airlines, US Airways, CBS, NBC and T. Boone Pickens' Mesa.
 A proponent of greenmail, the threatening of takeover bids that never come to pass, Davis said "All you have to do is look at the pretty girl and everyone thinks you're sleeping with her.
 You don't have to put up any money".
-In 2002 a deal that was structured by Ramy El-Batrawi, Davis made an unsolicited $15 billion bid for the entertainment assets of Vivendi.
+In a 2002 deal structured by businessman Ramy El-Batrawi, Davis made an unsolicited $15 billion bid for the entertainment assets of Vivendi.

 The Denver Broncos National Football League team was targeted by failed takeover bids from Davis.